MichaelAlexanderBryant/landing-page/README.md

 # odin-landing-page

 This is the second HTML and CSS project for The Odin Project.
-The goal is to create a landing page for a fictional business.
+The goal is to create a landing page for a ficticious business.